Hyperobjekt/dignity-and-debt/content/projects/designing-for-dignity.md

 title: Designing For Dignity
 is_index: false
 description: >-
-  In collaboration with the <a href="https://kellercenter.princeton.edu/" target="_blank">Keller Center</a> at Princeton, this project would innovate on the <a href="https://tigerchallenge.princeton.edu/" target="_blank">Tiger Challenge</a> model to assemble undergraduate and graduate students alongside
+  Collaborating with the <a href="https://kellercenter.princeton.edu/" target="_blank">Keller Center</a> at Princeton, this project would innovate on the <a href="https://tigerchallenge.princeton.edu/" target="_blank">Tiger Challenge</a> model to assemble undergraduate and graduate students alongside